JakeHartline/X200-docs/flashing.md

 ### About spispeed=512
 Writing to x200 is supposedly inconsistent.
 There is a [patch](https://notabug.org/libreboot/libreboot/src/master/projects/flashrom/patches/0002-Workaround-for-MX25-chips.patch) for flashrom to fix that.\
-However, with unmodified flashrom from my disto repos, I was able to read the default bios just fine.
+However, with unmodified flashrom from my distro repos, I was able to read the default bios just fine.
 Writing worked with 1024 (possibly will work with higher speed, I didn't test).\
 Check flashrom manpage for more info on spispeed.\
 [Reddit post on the issue.](https://old.reddit.com/r/libreboot/comments/icvr6t/attempting_to_flash_x200_erase_functions_fail/)